MohamedAhmed12/Woocommerce-Theme/README.md

-	= in the location tab u choose    post type => equla to => product = in product edit page enter the link of the video in the product video field = insert the URL of the featured video for your product copy the link after => watch?v= 4- copy the uploads folder in your ( wordpress\wp-content\uploads )
+	= in the location tab u choose    post type => equla to => product = in product edit page enter the link of the video in the product video field = insert the URL of the featured video for your product copy the link after => watch?v=

+4- copy the uploads folder in your ( wordpress\wp-content\uploads )

+5- import the data base from ( DB tables ) Folder

 What I offer here is dynamic edits and features on the Woocommerce plug-in which client could change the way he like and all of this is achieved through the function.php and the Features are: